Felton, Herefordshire: Governance

-In 1974 Felton became part of the now defunct Malvern Hills District of the county of Hereford and Worcester county, instituted under the 1972 Local Government Act.
+In 1974 Felton became part of the now defunct Malvern Hills District of the county of Hereford and Worcester county, instituted under the Local Government Act 1972.
 In 2002 the parish, with the parishes of Avenbury, Bromyard and Winslow, Little Cowarne, Ocle Pychard, Pencombe with Grendon Warren, Stoke Lacy and Ullingswick, was reassessed as part of Bromyard Ward which elected two councillors to Herefordshire district council.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.

 Community

 Felton falls under the Wye Valley NHS Trust; the closest hospital is Bromyard Community Hospital at Leominster, with the closest major hospital Hereford County Hospital at Hereford.
 Nearest primary education is Burley Gate C.E.
 Primary School, 1 mi to the south-east, while the parish falls within the catchment area of Queen Elizabeth High School at Bromyard, 3.5 mi to the north-east.

 The Anglican parish church is St Michael the Archangel's, in the ecclesiastical parish of Felton and Preston Wynne, in the Deanery of Hereford and the Diocese of Hereford.
 The church is supported by Herefordshire Historic Churches Trust.

 The parish is served by a bus stop outside the parish on the A465 road at Burley Gate on the Hereford to Bromyard sections of the Hereford to Ledbury and Hereford to Worcester bus routes.
 The closest rail connections are at Hereford railway station, 6 mi to the south-west, on the Crewe to Newport Welsh Marches Line, the Oxford to Hereford Cotswold Line, and by West Midlands Trains to Birmingham.